olive-language/olive/docs/enums.md

 # Enums and Pattern Matching

-Sometimes you have data that can be one of several different things.
-In Olive, we use `enums` for this.
-They're perfect for representing a set of options, like the status of a web request or different types of messages.
+Sometimes data can be one of several different things.
+In Olive, `enums` are used for this.
+They are ideal for representing a set of options, such as the status of a web request or different types of messages.

 ## Defining Enums